 Business & Human Rights Resource Centre is hiring a

-The Business & Human Rights Resource Centre is a diverse, global team.
-We are committed to providing equal opportunities for everyone regardless of their background and we acknowledge that people from certain backgrounds are under-represented in progressive movements.
-We encourage applications from Indigenous, ethnic minorities, persons with disabilities, social or economically disadvantaged backgrounds, people who identify as LGBTQ+, and others who have experienced systemic oppression.
+Business & Human Rights Resource Centre is a diverse, global team.
+We are committed to providing equal opportunities for everyone and we acknowledge that people from certain backgrounds are under-represented in progressive movements.
+We particularly encourage applications from Black, Asian, Latinx and other minorities, people with disabilities, and people who identify as LGBTQ+.

 To Apply: Complete and return this application form via our jobs portal.
 Kindly note that the application form is required; we will not accept CVs.
 If you need any additional support, please reach out to Giulia Vinzi at firstname.lastname@example.org